 New kid on the block Little Farms Katong sprawls across 6,000 square feet of space.
 Consisting of a supermarket, butcher counter, and a full-fledged bistro and bar, the gourmet grocer is located in the bustling, heritage-rich Joo Chiat locale.

-After you’re done with the grocery shopping, kick back at the chic bistro with delicious (and healthy!) bites from Little Farms Bistro, prepared using the same top-quality ingredients found along the supermarket aisles.
+After you’re done with the grocery shopping, kick back at one of the best cafes in Singapore, with delicious (and healthy!) bites from Little Farms Bistro.
+It’s all prepared using the same top-quality ingredients found along the supermarket aisles.
 Available all day and night, menu highlights include light salads, plant-based dishes and, the crowd favourite, smashed avocado on toast.
 Wash it all down with a refreshing smoothie or a comforting cup of freshly brewed Allpress coffee from Australia.

 N.B… Little Farms Cafe is also located at Valley Point Shopping Centre (491 River Valley Road, #01-24).

 House of AnLi Bistro – best cafe in Singapore for a relaxed lunch

 Started by the team behind furniture and homeware store House of AnLi, this super stylish cafe and bistro is located in Tanglin Mall.
 The space is bright with tall ceilings and lots of natural light peeking through, thanks to its massive bay windows.
 Vibes are laid-back here, whether you’re having an intimate dinner with family or hosting a private party for a special occasion.